pmacau/ChessProject/README.md

 ## User Stories
 As a user,
-- I want to see my highest streak on a board in statistics. (completed)
+- I want to see my streak on a board in statistics. (completed)
 - I want to see my attempts be added and tracked to statistics. (completed)
 - I want to see what difficulty I played in past boards. (completed)
 - I want to be able to select what difficulty I want to play from the start. (completed)